Harry Dahl (homeland security)

 Harry Dahl is a former East German police officer who switched to homeland security in 1956.
 Within the Ministry for State Security hierarchy he achieved rapid promotion, reaching the rank of “colonel”.
 Between 1975 and 1985 he was in charge at the service's “Department XXII”, a specialist section dealing with counter-terrorism.
 After 1990 he came to wider attention with the discovery that he had been centrally engaged in highly secret collaboration between East German homeland security and the West German ”Red army faction” (RAF), an extreme leftist terrorist organisation active between 1970 and 1998 which was widely believed to have been responsible for over 30 murders in West Germany.
 Many of the key details concerning the extent and nature of Dahl's involvement in the relationship between the East German security services and the West German terrorist group remained unclear even after Dahl's trial and conviction in 1997 (and his subsequent acquittal on appeal in 1998).

 Life

 Provenance and early years

-Harry Dahl was born and grew up in Schönebeck, a small riverside town upriver from Magdeburg, some 50 miles / 80 kilometers to the west of Berlin and to the north of Leipzig.
+Harry Dahl was born and grew up in Schönebeck, a small riverside town upriver from Magdeburg, some 50 miles (80 km) to the west of Berlin and to the north of Leipzig.
 At the time of his birth, and indeed throughout the first half of the twentieth century, the local economy was dominated by the town's extensive salt mining and processing operations, and various industrial and health-sector businesses based on them.
-He completed his schooling in 1945, which was also the year in which war ended together with the twelve year Hitler nightmare.
+He completed his schooling in 1945, which was also the year in which war ended together with the twelve year Hitler regime.
 Between 1945 and 1949 the entire region was administered as part of the Soviet occupation zone, relaunched in 1949 as the Soviet sponsored German Democratic Republic (East Germany).
 Between 1945 and 1948 Dahl trained for work in business administration.